 Step 12 is meant to continue creating a community that offers lifelong support to everyone in the recovery journey.

-- Step 12 asks those that reach it to take what they have learned and send it forward onto to other addicts while never losing sight of their own addiction.
+- Step 12 asks those that reach it to take what they have learned and send it forward onto other addicts while never losing sight of their own addiction.

 - Many people will not be able to reach Step 12 without having had help from their sponsor and the AA community throughout the process.